 He uses LinkedIn for business networking, but reserves Facebook for personal use.
 “It’s amazing how Facebook and other social media have helped us get to connect with many more people, and to better know people you’ve known for a long time.
 I enjoy following all of these changes and being a part of it.”

 Other free time is spent reading thrillers on his Kindle, riding his bike, dabbling in genealogical research and writing on blogs, and he continues to dream about getting his pilot’s license.
 With one kid just starting college and the other joining her soon, that may have to wait.

 What else sets Joel Ungar apart?
 “I can grill chicken really well.”
-I’m not sure if that’s a challenge or an invitation.
+I’m sure if that’s a challenge or an invitation.